First approved: April 2011

 All applicants are required to declare that their past and present conduct demonstrates they are of good character.

-An applicant who reports an offence deemed to be minor but who otherwise meets all registration requirements will be granted a certificate of registration, at the discretion of College staff, provided the circumstances related to the matter do not provide any doubt as to the applicant’s suitability to become a member of the College.
+An applicant who reports an offence or academic misconduct deemed to be minor but who otherwise meets all registration requirements will be granted a certificate of registration, at the discretion of College staff, provided the circumstances related to the matter do not provide any doubt as to the applicant’s suitability to become a member of the College.

 An applicant who has reported in their online application or on a Declaration of Good Character a finding of guilt, or that he or she is the subject of a current proceeding, for any offence will be asked to provide additional information.
 College staff will review the application and supporting material, and decide whether this policy can be applied.
 The applicant will be notified of the outcome.

 This policy is only applicable where the offence which the applicant has committed or been charged with:

 - Relates to a matter which, if convicted, could not result in imprisonment; and

 - Is, in the opinion of the Registrar, not relevant to the suitability of the applicant to become a member of the College.

 Offence deemed to be minor